dryingcore/NotaCraft/README.md

 ### Introduction

-MARK_IV is a desktop application built using Electron, React and Typescript.
+NotaCraft is a desktop application built using Electron, React and Typescript.
 This project combines the powerful capabilities of Electron for building cross-platform desktop apps with the flexibility and efficiency of React and Typescript.

 ### Features